-In all other matters regarding the conduct of the B.Com Degree programme in the affiliated colleges under the Mahatma Gandhi University under the Choice Based Credit and Semester system which are not specified in this regulation the common regulation will be applicable
+13. In all other matters regarding the conduct of the B.Com Degree programme in the affiliated colleges under the Mahatma Gandhi University under the Choice Based Credit and Semester system which are not specified in this regulation the common regulation will be applicable.

-11. REGULATIONS FOR UNDER GRADUATE PROGRAMMES
+REGULATIONS FOR UNDER GRADUATE PROGRAMMES

-.SCHEME AND SYLLABUS
+SCHEME AND SYLLABUS

-- The U.G. programmes shall include (a) Common Courses I and II, (b) Core Course(s), (c) Complementary/Vocational Courses, and (d) Open Course. - There shall be an elective stream from third semester onwards. - 11.3 Credit Transfer and Accumulation system can be adopted in the programme.
+The U.G. programmes shall include (a) Common Courses I and II, (b) Core Course(s), (c) Complementary/Vocational Courses, and (d) Open Course.

+There shall be an elective stream from third semester onwards.

+Credit Transfer and Accumulation system can be adopted in the programme.
 Transfer of Credit consists of acknowledging, recognizing and accepting credits by an institution for programmes or courses completed at another institution.
-The Credit Transfer Scheme shall allow students pursuing a programme in one University to continue their education in another University without break. - 11.4 A separate minimum of 30% marks each for internal and external (for both theory and practical) and aggregate minimum of 35% are required for a pass for a course.
+The Credit Transfer Scheme shall allow students pursuing a programme in one University to continue their education in another University without break.

+A separate minimum of 30% marks each for internal and external (for both theory and practical) and aggregate minimum of 35% are required for a pass for a course.
 For a pass in a programme, a separate minimum of Grade D is required for all the individual courses.
 If a candidate secures F Grade for any one of the courses offered in a Semester/Programme, only F grade will be awarded for that Semester/Programme until he/she improves this to D Grade or above within the permitted period.
 (See Clause 5.3)

-- 11.5 Students who complete the programme with "D" grade in the Mahatma Gandhi University "Regulations for Under Graduate Programmes under Choice Based Credit System 2017"will have one betterment chance within 12 months, immediately after the publication of the result of the whole programme. - 11.6 The practical examinations (external/internal) will be conducted only at the end of even semesters for all programmes.
-Special sanction shall be given for those programmes which need to conduct practical examinations at the end of odd semesters.
+Students who complete the programme with "D" grade in the Mahatma Gandhi University "Regulations for Under Graduate Programmes under Choice Based Credit System 2017" will have one betterment chance within 12 months, immediately after the publication of the result of the whole programme.

-12.PROGRAMME STRUCTURE
+1. PROGRAMME STRUCTURE

-B.Com Model I/II
+Model I / II B.Com